kylemclean/capstone-projects-portal/docs/environment-variables.md

 EMAIL_HOST_PASSWORD=
 ```

-The following backend environment variables are relevant only in development environments:
+For development environments, the following backend environment variables should also be set:

 ```shell
 DJANGO_DEBUG=1